amper5and/node-google-voice/readme.md

 			console.log('scheduled '+evt.type+' to '+evt.outgoingNumber+' on '+new Date(Date.parse(schedulingID)));
 		});

-#### Example:  Schedule a call for 12/25/2011 at 8:00 AM using a Date object to represent the date
+#### Example:  Schedule a call for 12/25/2011 at 8:00 AM using a Date object to represent the date:
 	voiceClient.scheduler('call',new Date(2011,11,25,8,00),outgoingNumber,forwardingNumber,phoneType,
 		function(body,response){
 			console.log(body);
 		});

-#### Example:  Schedule an sms to be sent on 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date
+#### Example:  Schedule an sms to be sent on 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date:
 	voiceClient.scheduler('sms',[2011,12,25,8,00],outgoingNumber,'Merry Christmas!',null,
 		function(schedulingID, evt){
 			console.log('scheduled '+evt.type+' to '+evt.outgoingNumber+' on '+ new Date(Date.parse(schedulingID)));
 		});

-#### Example:  Schedule an sms to be sent on 12/25/2011 at 8:00 AM using a Date object to represent the date
+#### Example:  Schedule an sms to be sent on 12/25/2011 at 10:00 PM using a Date object to represent the date:
-	voiceClient.scheduler('sms',new Date(2011,11,25,8,00),outgoingNumber,'Merry Christmas!');
+	voiceClient.scheduler('sms',new Date(2011,11,25,22,00),outgoingNumber,'Hope you had a wonderful Christmas!');

 Note that all of the above requests are valid: you can include both callbacks, just one of the callbacks, or no callbacks.